 The coherence agent runs on a fixed weekly cadence.
 It pulls the latest versions of strategic documents from each team, normalizes them into a shared semantic representation, then performs cross-document comparison to identify assumption conflicts.
 Output: a coherence brief delivered to leadership and team leads.

 The agent surfaces.
 Humans resolve.
 Resolution requires judgment, context, and organizational authority.
-The agent's job ends at making conflicts visible with enough specificity that the right people cannot route around them.
+The agent's job ends at making conflicts visible with enough specificity that the right people can't route around them.

 The agent pulls the latest published versions of PRDs, roadmaps, ADRs, and OKR documents from the document store — Notion, Confluence, Google Docs, or a Git repository.
 Each document gets parsed into a structured representation that preserves section hierarchy, timestamps, and authorship metadata.
-No raw text leaves this layer once extraction completes.
+Draft documents are excluded by default: authors are still working through their thinking, and scanning in-progress documents produces false positives.
+Only published or approved documents enter the comparison pipeline.

 Surface-level document comparison fails.
 Two PRDs can share zero keywords and still contradict each other.
 The agent decomposes each document into discrete claims — factual assertions, assumed constraints, stated timelines, dependency expectations.
 Each claim gets embedded into a vector space alongside its surrounding context.
-This is where coherence detection actually starts working or fails silently.
+Research from ACL 2025 on atomic fact extraction found that decomposing complex claims before comparison substantially improves detection of cross-document contradictions.[12]
+This is where coherence detection works or fails silently.

 The agent compares claims across team boundaries, looking for pairs where semantic similarity is high (same topic) but operational meaning diverges (different mechanics underneath).
-This is the core: finding where two teams talk about the same thing while assuming different things about it.
 Same-team comparison is filtered out — that conflict gets resolved in the team's own planning.
+Only cross-boundary pairs matter.
+Sentence embedding vectors convert claims to numerical representations, enabling semantic search that catches definitional drift that keyword comparison misses entirely.

 The hardest problem is not extracting what a document says.
-It is extracting what the document assumes.
+It's extracting what the document assumes.

 The hardest problem in coherence detection is the gap between what a document states and what it takes for granted.
 A PRD might state "the recommendation engine will use collaborative filtering" (explicit claim) while assuming "the data pipeline delivers fresh user events within 5 minutes" (implicit dependency).
 If the data team's ADR pins batch processing on a 6-hour cycle, the implicit assumption is already broken.
 No keyword search catches it.

 Reliable detection requires a claim taxonomy the agent can extract against.
-The taxonomy is what teaches the model where implicit assumptions live — which sentences are loadbearing and which are decoration.
+The taxonomy teaches the model where implicit assumptions live — which sentences are load-bearing and which are decoration.
+Chain-of-thought prompting works substantially better than simple structured extraction for this task: asking the model to reason step-by-step about what a document takes for granted before listing explicit claims surfaces assumptions that direct extraction misses.[13]

 | Claim Type | Definition | Example | Detection Difficulty |